A healthy or healthful debate

 • caebner says:

 I agree with you completely.
 Even though the two words are used as synonyms, healthy is clearly the more frequent variant.
-Even though the distinction made between healthy and healthful seems to be logical and to makes perfect sense, actual usage tells a different story.
+Even though the distinction made between healthy and healthful seems to be logical and to make perfect sense, actual usage tells a different story.
 To be completely honest, I am not even sure whether people know about the difference.
 It could well be that some editors or proofreaders simply feel the need for reviving this distinction to make language more complex or to sound more sophisticated. http://www.grammarunderground.com/healthy-vs-healthful.html

 Leave a Reply